paleobiotechnology/nfcore-mag-adna-protocol/README.md

 > [!TIP]
 > Alternatively, replace `-profile conda` with an institutional existing profile e.g. from nf-core/configs or a custom one with -c
+> For example, in the below, we use a custom config file `custom.config` that is located in the same directory as the samplesheet to increase memory requirements for both the CHECKM_LINEAGEWF and GTDBTK_LINEAGEWF steps of the pipeline.

 ```bash
 nextflow run nf-core/mag -r 3.4.0 \